SuzanneNL/star-trail-photography/README.md

 	- https://github.com/gaspar91/FeedMe
 - Redirect a user back to the page where he was, after deleting an image:
 	- https://stackoverflow.com/questions/28593235/get-referring-url-for-flask-request/28593313#28593313
-- Go to top of the page button:
+- Back to top of the page button:
     - https://www.w3schools.com/howto/howto_js_scroll_to_top.asp

 ### Acknowledgements